cognifog-eu/iot-edge-gw/README.md

 `curl -L https://raw.githubusercontent.com/open-cluster-management-io/clusteradm/main/install.sh | bash`
 2. Only if the installation has been performed in a Raspberry Pi, it is necessary to execute the following command to finish the installation of OCM: `cp /etc/rancher/k3s/k3s.yaml .kube/config`
 3. Then, the command for a managed cluster to join the hub is: `clusteradm join --hub-token <token> --hub-apiserver <api server url> --wait --cluster-name <cluster name> --ca-file=<server certificate .crt file>` (or a similar one provided by the hub administrator)
 4. In case the hub administrator requires a server certificate file (.crt), it must be included in the same folder where the previous command is executed (i.e., that from step #2).
-Further information can be found here: https://open-cluster-management.io/getting-started/installation/register-a-cluster/
+Further information on how to register a cluster can be found here: https://open-cluster-management.io/getting-started/installation/register-a-cluster/

 ## F. Other
 Optionally, end devices can be configured to interact with the IoT Edge Gateway by means of the MATTER protocol.
 More specifically, this communication has been validated by using ESP32-S2 DevKitM-1 devices (https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/hw-reference/esp32s2/user-guide-devkitm-1-v1.html) and the firmware provided by Tasmota (https://tasmota.github.io/docs/).